benjamin-chan/SecMalAfterBreastCaACT/index.md

 ### Findings

 * Crude statistics
+  * Outcome: AML or MDS
   * Total person-years of follow-up: 261,433
   * Total number of persons (ITT): 44,628
-  * Total number of AML or MDS: 171
+  * Total number of outcomes: 171
+  * Number of treatment arms: 56
+  * Number of studies: 26
   * Crude incidence rate: 6.54 per 10,000 person-years
 * AML or MDS rate had a dose response relationship with cumulative cyclophosphamide dose (M1)
   * AML or MDS rate increased 1.16 times (95% CI: 1.04, 1.29; p = 0.0057) for each 1000 $\text{mg} / \text{m}^2$